okholod/training-plans/java-tests.md

 Create a Java-based service that extracts IBAN accounts from a text.

-The service need to fulfill the folowing set of requirements:
+The service need to fulfill the following set of requirements:
 - takes a text fragment as an input
 - returns JSON with a list of IBANs extracted
 - works over HTTP protocol